EliLillyCo/pytest-wdl/README.md

 * contents: The contents of the file; the file will be written to `path` at runtime
 * type: For use with output data files; specifies the file type for special handling by a plugin
 * allowed_diff_lines: For use with output data files; specifies the number of lines that can be different between the actual and expected outputs and still have the test pass
+* http_headers: Dict mapping header names to environment variable names.
+These are the headers used in file download requests, and the environment variables can be used to specify the defaults.

 #### Data Types